HMS Agamemnon (S124): Construction

 On 25 March 2010, BAE Systems were contracted by the government to begin construction on boats 5 and 6 (Anson and Agamemnon), being given a £300 million contract for the "initial build" of boat 5 and "long lead procurement activities" for boat 6.
 Initial construction work was begun on boat 6 late in 2010.

 On September 15, 2011, its name was announced as Agamemnon.
 The keel was laid on 18 July 2013 by the Minister for Defence Equipment, Support and Technology, Philip Dunne.
 On 17 April 2017, a contract for the submarine's completion was signed, with the final construction cost amounting to £1.533 billion.

 Agamemnon's electric switchboards were powered up for the first time on 1 October 2020.
 The vessel was christened on 23 April 2024, with a bottle of beer from the local Ulverston Brewing Company.
 On 2 October 2024, Agamemnon was rolled out of the build hall and was launched the next day.

 Agamemnon's commissioning took place on 22 September 2025, with the commissioning warrant read by King Charles III.
 The event was also attended by Secretary of State for Defence, John Healey, First Sea Lord, General Sir Gwyn Jenkins and Charles Woodburn, CEO of BAE Systems.
 In October 2025, the boat completed a 3-day "trim dive" at the shipyard, designed to confirm the integrity of the submarine's pressure hull.

-It is expected to take approximately 18 months from commissioning to being fully operational.
+It had been expected to take approximately 18 months from commissioning to being fully operational.
+A year after her commissioning the boat had not yet been to sea, even on trials.
+These were now anticipated toward the end of 2026 and on September 24th 2026, the boat left the shipyard at Barrow to begin her initial trials.